lukepolson/HEP_ML_Lessons/_episodes/02-mltechnical.md

 - "Discuss the role of gradient descent when optimizing a model."
 keypoints:

 - "In a particular machine learning problem, one needs an adequate data set, a reasonable model, and a corresponding loss function.
-The choice of model and arbitrary needs to depend on the data set."
+The choice of model and loss function needs to depend on the data set."
 - "Gradient descent is a procedure used to optimize a loss function corresponding to a specific model and data set."
 - "Beware of overfitting!"
 ---